kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/README.md

 ---

+## Check the Logs

+If you want to get a better idea of the pipline, check out the logs below:

+A complete pipeline log from running `scripts/orchestrate_dvc_flow.py` is available in the `logs/pipeline` directory: [pipeline log directory](logs/pipeline).

+Hydra logs from the same execution, with one file per transformation, are located in `logs/runs`: [runs logs directory](logs/runs/).

 ## Installation & Basic Setup

 > **Disclaimer**: The instructions below assume you’re familiar with DVC, Hydra, and basic Python package management.
 Because this is a portfolio repo, you may need to tweak some paths in `configs/` or environment variables to get everything running on your setup.